paulowiz/AiesecBot/README.md

 ## 📚  Description

-   EXPA Bot was created to get information from <b>EXPA System</b> through an <b>API GraphQL</b> and to save on <b>Postgre's Database</b> where International Aiesec give us a specific <b>TOKEN</b> to access that.<br>
+   EXPA Bot was created to get information from <b>EXPA System</b> through an <b>API GraphQL</b> and to save on <b>PostgreSQL's Database</b> where International AIESEC give us a specific <b>TOKEN</b> to access that.<br>
-    Then the bot use start date and end date of event to get information about apporved,accepted,realized and applications of Exchange Participant from AIESEC.
+    Then the bot use start date and end date of event to get information about approved,accepted,realized and applications of Exchange Participant from AIESEC.
 If bot to take any information that already there is on our database, it will <b>update</b> the information else it will <b>insert</b> new information.<br>

 <br><br>
-## 🚀 Tecnologies have used
+## 🚀 Technologies have used

 <img src="https://user-images.githubusercontent.com/18649504/66262823-725cd600-e7be-11e9-9cea-ea14305079db.png" width = "100">
 <img src="https://user-images.githubusercontent.com/18649504/66262824-74bf3000-e7be-11e9-9485-45eac5577165.png" width = "100">